adrianardnerg/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Sir Tony Hoare.

 This quote emphasizes that striving to optimize code before it's necessary or without profiling can lead to complex, hard-to-maintain code and might not actually improve overall performance.
 Instead, focus on writing clear, readable, and correct code first.
 Optimize only when there's a proven need, based on data and performance metrics.
 It reminds us to strike a balance between efficiency and maintainability in software development.

+# 2024-01-24
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This will not only make you a more valuable asset to your team but also help you stay ahead of the competition.

+To stay current, make time to attend workshops, read blogs, and participate in online communities.
+By doing this, you' ll be exposed to the newest techniques and ideas, which can help improve your own programming skills.
+Additionally, learning to collaborate with others and share your knowledge is an invaluable skill in the world of programming.
+After all, teamwork is the key to success in any field.